otoko13/polluters/README.md

 - I started out sure that Redux would be overkill for such a simple app where most of the data flow is in one direction.
 However, I would investigate its use (having never had an opportunity to use it in a work project before) in setting and retrieving the selected polluter.

 - Automate adding the longitude and latitude data using the Google Maps Cloud Platform API.

+- A fully responsive version of the layout for mobile browsers.

+- Further accessibility checks and improvements.

 ## Credits